Choosing the Right Voiceover Recording Equipment

 The Heart of the recording studio.
 The audio signal will arrive from your audio interface via USB or thunderbolt cable to your desired computer.
-Your choice of computer may be dependent on what you are used to, what you already have or budget.
+Your choice of computer may be dependent on what you are used to, what you already have or the budget you have.
 I am an apple convert.
-The whole Mac lineup is going to perform well, especially with the introduction of their own silicon chips.
-I may be biased though.
+The whole Mac lineup is going to perform well, especially with their own silicon chips.

 When looking at the processing of a computer, that’s when things may start to get a little confusing.
 Especially as it begins to get harder to compare like for like.
 Mac and PCs use different generations of processors.
 Within the apple range you are in pretty safe hands, especially with any new model.
 Whilst looking at PC’s.
 You may find that you get more value for money with a Ryzen processor than Intel.

 Finally, consider solid state drive (SSD) storage. they are faster and have no moving parts and therefore less unwanted noise.
 I also use an external hard drive to take some of the strain off of the computer.
-This external hard drive is split in to additional storage and also a backup disk for the computer itself.
 Whilst we are on the subject, please keep a back up of your back up of your back up hard drive.
 I won’t bore you with the story of when my hard drive spontaneously put on it’s own firewood display, but it was a very sad day indeed.

 As I have mentioned before, many people house their computers outside of the booth and mirror an external monitor inside the booth.
 You can then control the computer with a wireless keyboard and mouse.
 This avoids any overheating of the computer and any unnecessary fan noise.
 You might also want to consider an ultra wide monitor.
 This allows you to effectively run three full size screens at once.
 For example a DAW, your script and your emails.
 All these little things will help speed up your workflow.